LorenzoPichetti/SbatchMan/docs/learn/launching_jobs.md

 ## Launching Jobs using a YAML File
 This section explains how to use `SbatchMan` to launch jobs defined in a YAML file.
 This is particularly useful for managing complex experiments with multiple configurations and parameters.

+!!! warning "Important Note"
-> **IMPORTANT NOTE:** whatever relative path in the YAML file will be relative to the directory where the `sbatchman launch` command is run.
+    Whatever relative path in the YAML file will be relative to the directory where the `sbatchman launch` command is run.

 ### The `launch` Command